 The University Library's building and collections are to be respected and protected at all times.
 Vandalism, or the willful destruction of any library property or equipment, is prohibited.

-The CSULB University Library Code of Conduct includes all policies and regulations of the California State University, Long Beach Catalog-Standards for Student Conduct, including, but not limited to:
+The CSULB University Library Code of Conduct includes all policies and regulations of the California State University, Long Beach Standards for Student Conduct, including, but not limited to:

 Individuals should be respectful of other students, faculty, university employees and community users.
 The Library expects individuals to behave in a manner that supports an atmosphere conducive to study and research.

 Disruptive, hostile, or harassing behavior towards library staff is prohibited.
-Campus Police and/or Judicial Affairs will be notified in cases where disruptive behavior is considered a threat to the safety of library staff and/or patrons, or when such behavior causes the interruption of library operations.
+Campus Police and/or Office of the Student Conduct and Ethical Development will be notified in cases where disruptive behavior is considered a threat to the safety of library staff and/or patrons, or when such behavior causes the interruption of library operations.